ruby/spec/README.md

 ### Running the specs

 The easiest way to run the RubySpec suite is to use Bundler.
-If you do not have bundler yet, you can install it with:
+If you do not have Bundler yet, you can install it with:

     $ gem install bundler